tripleee/SmokeDetector-wiki/Commands.md

 - `!!/unblock` — Unblock SmokeDetector manually, resetting global block only.
 - `!!/unblock <room_id>` — Unblock SmokeDetector manually in the specific room.
 - `!!/invite <room_id> <roles separated by commas...>` - Temporarily invites SmokeDetector to the given room on the current site.
 Roles are the same as in `rooms.yml`.
+- `!!/stopflagging` - An emergency measure to immediately disable all autoflagging.
+Once disabled, autoflagging can only be re-enabled by an Admin.

 ## Privileged commands as reply